 - Users with USB-C-only inputs.
 If you identify with this, we offer our sincerest condolences for your loss of the 3.5mm headphone jack.
 All kidding aside, these are a solid alternative to a dongle and provide the benefit of Bluetooth mobility.

-Looking beyond the bulbous build, the SoundSport Free provide one of the most secure fits, due to the StayHear+ ear tips.
+Looking beyond the bulbous build, the SoundSport Free ‘buds provide a very stable fit, due to the StayHear+ ear tips.
 The wing tips are grippy, flexible, and comfortable.
 Ambient noise easily permeates the seal, but that’s more of a “pro” with workout earbuds, making them safer than something like the RHA MA750 Wireless.
 This way, users can run outside with these and still hear traffic and other pedestrians.

 Though they’re constructed from plastic, the Bose SoundSport Free are durable.
 An IPX4-certification and high-grade materials mean that these can withstand most workouts, save for aquatics.
 The included charging case is sturdy, too.
-Plus, it provides two additional full-charges to the earbuds, but more on that later.
+Plus, it provides two additional full-charges to the earbuds.

 Though the connection isn’t quite as dicey as a game of Yahtzee, there’s plenty of room for improvement.
 Let’s start with the good.
 The SoundSport Free are a breeze to pair, and they reconnect instantaneously.
 The difficulty lies in maintaining a stable connection.
 Like other true wireless earbuds, connecting is a linear, rather than simultaneous, process.
-All you really need to know is that the left earbud loses connection a few times every hour, and because they don’t support aptX (yet), there’s audio-visual lag. iPhone users, however, benefit from AAC Bluetooth codec support, providing high-quality wireless streaming.
+All you really need to know is that the left earbud loses connection a few times every hour, and because they don’t support aptX, Android users are bound to experience audio-visual lag. iPhone users, however, benefit from AAC Bluetooth codec support, providing high-quality wireless streaming.

 Long story short, the battery life is why you’d buy the SoundSport Free over other truly wireless earbuds.

-Bose lists the earbuds’ standalone playback time at five hours, whereas alternative true wireless earbuds only last for three to four hours.
-I was able to get a consistent five-and-a-half hours—head and shoulders ahead of the pack.
-Since the charging case adds 10 hours of listening.
-While this isn’t up to snuff compared to more modern total wireless earbuds, longevity shouldn’t be an issue, especially if you’re diligent about placing the earbuds back in the case.
+Bose lists the earbuds’ standalone playback time at five hours; our objective testing measured a consistent 5.5 hours of playtime before I had to pop them back into the case which supplies an additional 10 hours of listening.
+While this isn’t up to snuff compared to more modern total wireless earbuds, longevity shouldn’t be an issue for those diligent about placing the earbuds back in the case.
 Which you should, because despite their protuberant style, they’re easy to misplace.
 Of course, battery life varies with how loudly you’re listening, so users can probably squeak out a little extra listening time by keeping the levels in check.

-The charging method of choice, micro-USB, is surprising, given the original price tag of $249.
-If Bose isn’t going to give us consumers USB-C charging, at least give us dual-functionality with the charging case like the SOL Republic Amps Air.
+The charging method of choice, microUSB, is surprising, given the original price tag of $249.
+If Bose isn’t going to give us consumers USB-C charging, at least give us dual-functionality with the charging case like the JLab Epic Air Elite.